learnbyexample/learn_js_regexp/js_regexp.md

 > sentence.includes('z')
 < false

-// check if 'sentence' matches the pattern as described by the regexp
+// check if 'sentence' matches the pattern as described by the RegExp object
 > /is/.test(sentence)
 < true
 > /z/.test(sentence)